3 Tips to Overcome Public Speaking Anxiety

 2. Connect with your audience

 Finding at least one person with whom to connect in the audience will help ease your nerves.
-Please don’t stare at that person the entire time, that’s just creepy.
-Instead, find that one friendly face, the one smiling at you and nodding their head, and make friendly facial expressions toward them while you’re speaking.
+Please don’t stare at that person the entire time; that’s just creepy.
+Instead, find that one friendly face, smiling at you and nodding their head, and make warm facial expressions toward them while you’re speaking.
 Scan your eyes around the room, glance at your notes, but find your way back to that friendly face.
-I usually keep looking toward my pastor because he encourages me and I find that motivating to keep going.
+I usually keep looking toward my pastor because he encourages me, and I find that motivating to keep going.

 3. Be yourself when speaking

 Applying these three suggestions is just a start toward lessening the anxious feelings you’re experiencing in your gut when you are called upon to speak in public.
-Just know that it’s really ok to be nervous.
-Keep working at it, keep speaking and, while you’ll get more comfortable speaking in public, you may never lose the nervousness that you feel.
-I still get nervous even after all these years but I’ve learned to incorporate it into my delivery.
+Just know that it’s ok to be nervous.
+Keep working at it, keep speaking, and while you’ll get more comfortable speaking in public, you may never lose your nervousness.
+Even after all these years, I still get nervous, but I’ve learned to incorporate it into my delivery.

 I’m rooting for you and want to hear how you applied these tips the next time you have to speak in public.